isaiasqb/quiz-challange/README.md

 THEN I can save my initials and score
 ```

-The following animation demonstrates the application functionality:
+The following animation is what we took as inspiration for this challange:

 ![Demonstration of the Coding Quiz Challenge.](./assets/mockup.gif)